IHC strengthens digital services portfolio with majority acquisition of Peko Holdings

 PHOTO

+- Peko is an all-in-one digital platform streamlining financial and administrative operations for businesses

+- The acquisition reinforces IHC’s focus on scalable, technology-enabled platforms supporting SME growth

-ABU DHABI - IHC Tuesday announced that it has successfully acquired a 70% stake in Peko Holdings Limited, a technology-driven company delivering an integrated digital platform designed to simplify and automate core business operations.
+Abu Dhabi, UAE – IHC, a global investment company focused on building dynamic value networks, today announced that it has successfully acquired a 70% stake in Peko Holdings Limited, a technology-driven company delivering an integrated digital platform designed to simplify and automate core business operations.

 Through its modular, platform-as-a-service model, Peko addresses the growing demand among SMEs and mid-market companies for seamless, automated infrastructure that replaces fragmented legacy systems.
 The platform is underpinned by recurring, subscription-based revenues, high customer retention, and strong scalability, positioning it as foundational digital infrastructure for the next generation of digital-first businesses.